mboot-github/WhoisDomain/README.md

  * optional specify the whois command on query(...,cmd="whois") as in: https://github.com/gen1us2k/python-whois/
  * the module is now 'mypy --strict' clean
  * the module now also exports a cli command domainwhois
+ * both the module and the cli now support showing the version with lib:whois.getVersion() or cli:whoisdomain -V

 ## Dependencies
-  * please install also the command line "whois" of your distribution
-  * this library parses the output of the "whois" cli command of your operating system
+  * please install also the command line "whois" of your distribution as this library parses the output of the "whois" cli command of your operating system

 ## Usage example